tanushreeksh/Vendor_Invoice_Intelligence/README.md

 **Result:** 84% accuracy, 67% recall on the risky class.

 **A mistake I made and fixed:** the first version of this model included the exact columns used to build the risk label in the first place (`invoice_dollars` vs `total_item_dollars`).
-That meant the model wasn't really learning to spot risk — it was just reverse-engineering the rule I used to create the label, which is a classic data leakage problem.
-Removed those columns, rebuilt the feature set from things the model couldn't "cheat" with, and the accuracy dropped a bit — which is expected and honestly a sign the fix worked, not a step backward.
+That meant the model wasn't really learning to spot risk, it was just reverse-engineering the rule I used to create the label, which is a classic data leakage problem.
+Removed those columns, rebuilt the feature set from things the model couldn't "cheat" with, and the accuracy dropped a bit which is expected and honestly a sign the fix worked, not a step backward.

 ## Tech stack